Plus ultra: Ultraimaginaries

-Ultraimaginaries arise quite naturally in stability and simplicity theory. \bsp Let $p_A\in S(A)$ be a regular type in a stable theory.
+This is an equivalence relation, and $(aA)_E$ is equivalent to $a_{E_A}$ over $A$.\ebem \bem As any $\emptyset$-invariant relation, $E$ is given by a union of types over $\emptyset$.\ebem \defn We shall say that two ultraimaginaries {\em have the same (Lascar strong) type} over some set $A$ if they have representatives which do.
+If the ambient theory is simple, we call two ultraimaginaries {\em independent} over $A$ if they have representatives which are.\edefn Clearly, two ultraimaginaries are conjugate by a (Lascar strong) automorphism over $A$ if and only if they have the same (Lascar strong) type over $A$. \bem If $e$ or $e'$ is a sequence of ultraimaginaries, for $e\ind e'$ to hold we require sequences of representatives which are independent.
+In particular, it is not clear even for real $e'$ that an infinite sequence $e$ of ultraimaginaries is independent of $e'$ if every finite subsequence is independent of $e'$.\ebem Ultraimaginaries arise quite naturally in stability and simplicity theory. \bsp Let $p_A\in S(A)$ be a regular type in a stable theory.
 For $A',A''\models\tp(A)$ put $E(A',A'')$ if $p_{A'}\not\perp p_{A''}$.
 Then $E$ is an $\emptyset$-invariant equivalence relation, and $A_E$ codes the non-orthogonality class of $p_A$.\ebsp The work with ultraimaginaries requires caution, as some basic properties become problematic. \bsp \cite{BY03} Let $E$ be the $\emptyset$-invariant equivalence relation on infinite sequences which holds if they differ only on finitely many elements.
 Consider a sequence $I=(a_i:i<\omega)$ of elements such that no finite subtuple is bounded over the remaining elements.
 Then every finite tuple $\bar a\in I$ can be moved to a disjoint conjugate over $I_E$, but $I$ cannot.
-Similarly, if $I$ is a Morley sequence in a simple theory, then $\bar a\ind I_E$ for any finite $\bar a\in I$, but $I\nind I_E$.
-(We call two ultraimaginaries independent if they have representatives which are.)\ebsp Even in the $\omega$-stable context, for classes of finite tuples, the theory is not smooth. \bsp Let $T$ be the theory of a cycle-free graph (forest) of infinite valency, with predicates $P_n(x,y)$ for couples of points of distance $n$ for all $<\omega$.
+Similarly, if $I$ is a Morley sequence in a simple theory, then $\bar a\ind I_E$ for any finite $\bar a\in I$, but $I\nind I_E$.\ebsp Even in the $\omega$-stable context, for classes of finite tuples, the theory is not smooth. \bsp Let $T$ be the theory of a cycle-free graph (forest) of infinite valency, with predicates $P_n(x,y)$ for couples of points of distance $n$ for all $<\omega$.
 It is easy to see by back-and-forth that $T$ eliminates quantifiers and is $\omega$-stable of rank $\omega$; the formula $P_n(x,a)$ has rank $n$ over $a$.
 Let $E$ be the $\emptyset$-invariant equivalence relation of being in the same connected component.
 Then existence of non-forking extensions fails over $a_E$, as any two points in the connected component of $a$ have some finite distance $n$, and hence rank $n$ over one another, but rank $\ge k$ over $a_E$ for all $k<\omega$, since $a_E$ is definable over any point of distance at least $k$.
-The same phenomenon can be observed for any type $p$ of rank $SU(p)=\omega$ in a simple theory, with the relation $E(x,y)$ on $p$ which holds if $SU(x/y)<\omega$ and $SU(y/x)<\omega$ (actually, one follows from the other by Lascar's inequalities).\ebsp The behaviour of Example \ref{forest} is inconvenient and signifies that we shall avoid working {\em over} an ultraimaginary.
-The behaviour of Example \ref{bspBY} is outright vexatious; we shall restrict the class of ultraimaginaries under consideration in order to preserve the finite character of independence. \defn An ultraimaginary $e$ is {\em quasi-finitary} if there is a finite tuple $a$ such that $e$ is bounded over $a$.\edefn
+The same phenomenon can be observed for any type $p$ of rank $SU(p)=\omega$ in a simple theory, with the relation $E(x,y)$ on $p$ which holds if $SU(x/y)<\omega$ and $SU(y/x)<\omega$ (actually, one follows from the other by the Lascar inequalities).\ebsp The behaviour of Example \ref{forest} is inconvenient and signifies that we shall avoid considering types {\em over} an ultraimaginary.
+The behaviour of Example \ref{bspBY} is outright vexatious; we shall restrict the class of ultraimaginaries under consideration in order to preserve the finite character of independence. \defn An ultraimaginary $e$ is {\em quasi-finitary} if there is a finite real tuple $a$ such that $e$ is bounded over $a$.\edefn